-I structure the Indri Yoga classes and takeaways so that you learn to practice carefully, safely and mindfully at your own pace.
+I structure the Indri Yoga classes and takeaways so that you learn to practise carefully, safely and mindfully at your own pace.

-If you choose to join a larger group yoga class later on — cool! — you’ll have the fundamentals.
-Then, if you’re anything like me, all you have to conquer is abject shyness; the crushing compulsion to hide out on the furthest mat at the back of the studio; the unequivocal certainty that they design spandex in every size but yours; the lingering fear that your deodorant was past its sell-by date; and that there’s a better than 50:50 chance you’re going to be the only one whoever farted in a yoga class.
+If you’re anything like me, all you have to conquer is abject shyness; the crushing compulsion to hide out on the furthest mat at the back of the studio; the unequivocal certainty that they design spandex in every size but yours; the lingering fear that your deodorant was past its sell-by date; and that there’s a better than 50:50 chance you’re going to be the only one who ever farted in a yoga class.
 Easy right?

 My Yoga & Mindfulness Training